ma-compbio/SpaceFormer/docs/source/index.rst

 ..
-SpaceFormer documentation master file, created by sphinx-quickstart on Mon Apr  1 22:55:30 2024.
+Steamboat documentation master file, created by sphinx-quickstart on Mon Apr  1 22:55:30 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SpaceFormer's documentation!
+Welcome to Steamboat's documentation!
 =======================================

-SpaceFormer is a transformer based computational tool to decipher short- and long-distance cellular interactions.
+Steamboat is a transformer based computational tool to decipher short- and long-distance cellular interactions.

 Functions:
 * Training a model on a set of spatial omics samples